Toy safety

-• Toys can provide children with hours of fun and developmental stimulation.
-Most toys serve some purpose, for example to entertain, educate, comfort, develop skills or provide exercise.
-Children benefit from toys that challenge, comfort and excite them.
+Toys provide children with hours of fun and are an important part of learning and development.
+They can entertain, educate, comfort, support, develop skills, and provide exercise.
+Children benefit most from toys that challenge, comfort, and interest them.

-Providing your child with good quality toys will ensure that they get the most benefit from their toys and that the toys will last for years to come.
+Providing your child with good-quality toys will ensure they get the most benefit from them and they last for many years.
 However, some toys can be dangerous or poorly constructed, which can result in serious injuries, including choking and strangulation.

 Toys sold in Australia need to meet safety standards (AS/NZS ISO 8124); however, you should not assume all toys for sale are safe.
-Be aware that toys sold in cheap variety stores or in markets are less likely to meet safety standards than those sold in large toy shops and department stores.
+Be aware that toys sold in cheap variety stores, in markets and online are less likely to meet safety standards than those sold in large toy shops and department stores.

 • Check that the toy meets the Australian safety standard.

-• Inspect the toys to see if they look well designed and well made.
-They should have no sharp edges, as these can cause injuries.
+• Inspect the toys to see if they look well-designed and well-made.
+They should not have any sharp edges as these can cause injuries.

-• Check for choking hazards, especially small parts that might break off and can easily be put into the mouth, nose or ears.
+• Check for choking hazards – particularly, small parts a child could break off and put into their mouth, nose or ears.

 • Look for toys that are non-toxic and non-flammable.

-• Don’t buy foam toys (such as bath blocks) for children under three years old as they may pose a choking hazard if children bite pieces off them.
+• Be aware that young children like to chew on things.
+Do not buy foam toys (such as bath blocks) for children under three years old, as they may pose a choking hazard if children bite pieces off them.

 Be especially careful when buying second-hand toys.
-They may be old and worn and likely to break, and they probably won't have the packaging, which gives important safety information.
-Steer clear of second-hand toys with flaking paint – older toys in particular may even have lead in the paint, which is toxic.
+They may be old, worn, and more likely to break, and they may not come with the original packaging, which lists critical safety information.
+Avoid second-hand toys with flaking paint – older toys, in particular, may have toxic lead in the paint.

 Using toys safely

-Christmas holidays or birthdays are peak times for toy-related injuries, as children receive and try out new toys.
-Supervise young children while they are learning how to use their new toys, until they are confident and capable.
+Christmas holidays and birthdays are peak times for toy-related injuries, as children receive and try out new toys.
+Supervise young children as they learn to use their new toys until they are confident.

-• Avoid mixing and storing toys meant for children of different age ranges together – it can be dangerous if younger children play with toys meant for much older children.
+• Avoid mixing and storing toys for children of different age ranges together – it can be dangerous if younger children play with toys meant for older children.

-• Regularly clear out your child’s toy box – check for toys with loose fur, ripped seams, broken parts with sharp edges or loose pieces.
-If you find broken toys or toys that are damaged, don’t pass them onto others.
-Instead, dispose of them appropriately, keeping in mind that plastic can be recycled and e-waste may be banned from landfill.
+• Clear out your child’s toy box regularly.
+Check for toys with loose fur, ripped seams, and broken parts with sharp edges or loose pieces.
+If you find broken or damaged toys, do not give them to others – dispose of them appropriately.
+Some areas ban e-waste from landfills, so check your local restrictions.

 • Tidy up and teach children to put things away when they finish with them – having a messy floor can be a trip hazard.